MiguelCastillo/pakit/README.md

 # pakit
 really opinionated and flexible JS bundler

-pakit provides a very specific set of tools and configurations to remove the need for customizations for a great out of the box experience.
+pakit provides a very specific set of tools and *default* configurations for a great out of the box experience.
 Just give pakit the file(s) you want paked up, and you get the minified output with sourcemaps.

 # usage